Free Employment Law Legal Advice

-Ensure you keep written records of the nature of the discrimination, dates, times and witnesses etc. This will help any local solicitor to help you with any dispute you may have.
+Ensure you keep written records of the nature of the discrimination, dates, times and witnesses etc. This will help any law office to help you with any dispute you may have.

 If the discrimination continues then you may want to make a formal complaint.
 You can check with the HR department to follow the companies grievance procedure.
 This should guide you in the process of making a formal complaint.

 Direct Discrimination Vs Indirect Discrimination Disputes